gerza-lab/gerza-lab/README.md

 ## 🫡👍💭☕📘

 🌱 experimenting with AI coding tools
-🔭 interested in: bitcoin/ethereum, energy transition, prediction markets, AI tools
+<br>🔭 interested in: bitcoin/ethereum, energy transition, prediction markets, AI tools

 <!--
 **gerza-lab/gerza-lab** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.